noel-chinaza/LendSQRDemoCredit/README.md

 |
 ├──── server/
 |     ├──── config/ : holds configurations for system variables
+|     ├──── ui/ : holds interfaces for the applications needs such as a paywalls
 |     |
 |     ├──── domain/
 |     |     ├──── bin.ts: main entry point for the express server powering the application